Advanced Topics in Communications

 • Waterfilling algorithm

-Topic 3: Channel modeling
+Topic 3: Channel Modeling and Raytracing

 • Recap: Multipath propagation and Doppler effect

-• Stochastic geometry-based channel models (overview)
+• Stochastic channel models

-Topic 4: Sensing aspects
+Topic 4: Radar Signal Processing and Wireless Sensing

 • Radio localization: Triangulation (AoA estimation), multilateration (ToA estimation), deep learning-based techniques (overview)